 If you would like to nominate a member of the University’s professional services and support staff, or a team, but feel they do not fit into the criteria of any of the six Teaching Awards.
 The Staff Recognition Awards recognise individuals or teams who have shown excellence in their work and contributed to the broader life of the University.
 Find out about the Excellence in Doctoral Supervision Prize

 The nominations for 2022/23 are now OPEN and will close on Friday 24th February 2023.

 Innovation in Learning and Teaching Award

 The Innovation in Learning and Teaching Award recognises a significant contribution to curriculum design, content or delivery innovation, either as an example of major change, or a record of innovative practice over several years.
-In 2021 the Innovation in Learning and Teaching Award was presented to Dr Nathalia Gjersoe (Faculty of Humanities and Social Sciences).
-Find out more about how Dr Gjersoe has enhanced the student learning experience.
+In 2022 the Innovation in Learning and Teaching Award was presented to Dr Nuno Reis (Department of Chemical Engineering).
+Find out more about how Dr Reis has enhanced the student learning experience.

 John Willis Award